YKizou/Uber-Clone/README.md

-# A Uber Clone project using the open-source development framework Next.js.
+# A Uber Clone project using Next.js.

 This project is aimed for beginners and has two main goals :
   - Work with an external API.